kevinkotcherga/kevinkotcherga/README.md

 ## Hi 👋, I'm Kevin

-A passionate fullstack ruby on rails developer from France.
+A passionate fullstack ruby on rails & react developer from France.

 ### The tools I like working with are :